digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/contingent-claims-instrument.rst

     :start-after: -- BOND_PROCESS_CLOCK_UPDATE_LIFECYCLE_FASTFORWARD_BEGIN
     :end-before: -- BOND_PROCESS_CLOCK_UPDATE_LIFECYCLE_FASTFORWARD_END

-* Finally, we lifecycle the current instrument state to calculate pending cashflows.
-If there are such cashflows (for example when a coupon payment is due), we create a :ref:`Lifecycle Effect <module-daml-finance-lifecycle-effect-1975>` for it, which can then be claimed and settled.
+* Finally, we lifecycle the current instrument state to calculate pending `effects <#lifecycling-effect>`__.
+If there are such effects (for example when a coupon payment is due), we create a :ref:`Lifecycle Effect <module-daml-finance-lifecycle-effect-1975>` for it, which can then be claimed and settled.

   .. literalinclude:: ../../../src/main/daml/Daml/Finance/Claims/Lifecycle/Rule.daml
     :language: daml